 Compare Cheap Auto Insurance in North Carolina

-Erie and Progressive offer the cheapest rates on average for most North Carolina drivers, including high-risk categories.
+Progressive offers the cheapest rates on average for most North Carolina drivers, including high-risk categories.
+Erie leads for minimum coverage and customer satisfaction.

 Get quotes from providers in your area

-Full coverage car insurance in North Carolina averages $1,455 annually — 39% cheaper than the national average of $2,399.
-Minimum coverage, however, is slightly more expensive than the national average ($635), at around $745 per year.
+Full coverage car insurance in North Carolina averages $1,830 annually — 22 percent cheaper than the national average of $2,356.
+Minimum coverage is slightly cheaper than the national average ($722), at around $669 per year.

 Rates in North Carolina will vary depending on various factors, including driver profile, car make and model, and location.
 For example, drivers in highly populated areas such as Charlotte can expect to pay more on average than those in more rural areas.